nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

-1. When `Logic` is called upon to execute a command, it is passed to an `BuyerListParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+1. When `Logic` is called upon to execute a command, it is passed to the `Abcli Parser` class.
+2. The `Abcli Parser` class then creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+The type of parser that is created is dependent on the mode of the static `currentParser` field in `Abcli Parser` (e.g., when in MeetUp mode, `Abcli Parser` will create a `DeleteCommandParser` for the `MeetUp` class, while in Buyer mode, `Abcli Parser` will create a `DeleteCommandParser` for the `Person` class)
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+3. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to delete a buyer).<br>
+4. The command can communicate with the `Model` when it is executed (e.g. to delete a buyer).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
-1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `BuyerListParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `BuyerListParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `Abcli Parser` class calls on the `Command Parser` class to create an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `BuyerListParser` returns back as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component